afrostalin/FireNET/README.md

 * Go to bin/Windows/Server/Release folder and run FireNet.exe

 ## Plugins :
-* Copy plugins in bin folder
+* Copy plugin in bin folder
 * Use cryplugin.csv to include plugin

 # TODO